Matchmaker Trilogy book 3

 About the Book

-- Augusta Meredith was named before I realized she was going to get a story of her own.
+- Augusta Meredith was named before I knew she was going to get a story of her own.
 When I realized she’d be my next heroine, her name inspired her backstory.
 The poet George Meredith hailed from Portsmouth, so Augusta’s parents came from there too.
 And the city of Portsmouth, in turn, inspired the way their fortune grew.

 - Cover art is often created while a book is still in production.
 For Secrets of a Scandalous Heiress, I was working on copyedits when I got the first glimpse of the art.
 It was so beautiful that I changed a scene in the book to match the art exactly, from Augusta’s outfit to the snowflakes in the air.